 When you have a new business, it may be hard to find banks accepting new business accounts.
 After all, banks are looking for history - for proof that you've handled an account before and that you will not be a liability to them.
 If they cannot see a banking history attached to your name, they will be less inclined to offer you a business bank account.

 That being said, this mostly applies to big banks and maybe the interest-bearing ones.
 There are still certain banks out there that allow small business owners to start up a new bank account.

 You just need to know exactly what you are looking for in the account.
 Once you narrow down your needs and your possibilities, you may settle on one business checking account for your small business.

-Note: if you want to open a new bank account easily for your business, try Bonsai Cash.
+Note: if you want to open a new bank account easily for your business, try Bonsai's business account.
 Our account has no hidden fees or minimums and does not require a credit check to open (so it is virtually guaranteed).
 You'd also be able to instantly create "envelopes" or sub-accounts to save for taxes, retirement or vacations.
 Open an account today.

 All business checking accounts will require fees to some extent.
 Some have costs associated to opening a new business bank account and some have no fees.
 This is why you need to read every contract or fine print carefully before you sign it, as there may be some hidden fees you need to know about.

 Many banks accepting new business checking accounts will allow free cash withdrawals from the ATMs in your network.
 Even if you do withdraw cash from another ATM, the money will be withdrawn from another account.

 However, other banks will either charge a fee or not reimburse the money.
 This is why, when you open a business checking account, you need to know how your ATM withdrawals will be charged - especially if you withdraw money on a frequent basis.